 Create a Chat webhook Automation

-- In the upper-right corner, click the lightning bolt icon.
+- In the upper-right corner, click the Automate button or the lightning bolt icon.

-- Comment ID: Add the individual Chat comment ID to the payload.
+- Comment ID: Add the individual Chat comment ID.

-- Channel ID: Add the Chat Channel ID to the payload.
+- Channel ID: Add the Chat Channel ID.

-- To add a custom header, click +Add and enter a key and value.
+- Click Add, then enter a key and value.

 - Click Create webhook.